- HMS Community Values

 Through the efforts of the HMS/HSDM Student Council, and a generous contribution from the Aesculapian Club, the Deanery (located at entry I) was completely renovated and modernized in 2006.
 There is a large plasma screen television with DIRECTV satellite TV service and surround sound.
 Numerous tables and comfortable chairs provide a relaxed atmosphere as an alternative to dormitory rooms.
 There is also a small kitchen, and adjacent to the Deanery is a large patio.

 The space serves as a lounge for student groups to gather for meetings, small potluck dinners, and luncheons.
 It also serves as a popular spot for birthday parties and post-exam celebrations.
-Reservation information may be found on the Vanderbilt Hall website.
+Reservation information may be found on the Vanderbilt Hall website at http://hms.harvard.edu/departments/vanderbilt-hall/function-room-reservations.

-This room is open to all students, staff, and faculty.
+This room is open to all students.
 It is located in room 166 near the Deanery Lounge (entry I).
 It is used for prayer and meditation, as well as religious, spiritual, and philosophical studies and activities.
 These religious and spiritual activities take priority over use of the room as an academic study space for individuals or groups.

-The Muslim Prayer Room is located in the basement at entry A. It is open to all students and is used for Muslim prayer, mainly Dhuhr and Maghrib prayers.
-It is also used to break fast during Ramadhan as well as for other religious and educational activities.
-Access to the Muslim Prayer Room may be arranged by contacting the Business Office at 617-432-1629.
+The Multifaith Prayer Room is located in the basement at entry A. It is open to all students and is used for prayer and meditation, as well as religious, spiritual, and philosophical studies and activities.
+Access to the Multifaith Prayer Room may be arranged through the Vanderbilt Business Office at 617-432-1629.

 There are student lounges on floors 2 through 5 across from the elevator.
 These are open and available for quiet study 24 hours a day.
 Room 402 is available as an alternate TV room to the Culver Lounge.